Sustainability Planning Tools

 Sustainability Formative Self-Assessment

-based on the Georgia Health Policy Center Sustainability Framework, this tool provides a process to help your team reflect on how well your program is currently positioned for sustainability relative to each of the dimensions of the Sustainability Framework.
+Based on the Georgia Health Policy Center Sustainability Framework, this tool provides a process to help your team reflect on how well your program is currently positioned for sustainability relative to each of the dimensions of the Sustainability Framework.
+Offers steps to create a plan for improving your sustainability potential.

 Future into Focus: A Step-by-Step Sustainability Planning Workbook